-- Cardigan sweater, vest or V neck sweater with white pin stripe & logo. - Navy knee socks (navy tights or navy opaque stockings may be worn in cold weather). - Make up, color nail polish, nail tips or jewelry are not permitted.
+- Uniform jumper and white Peter Pan Collar blouse.
+Cardigan sweater, vest, or V neck sweater with logo.
+(Kdg.
+Grade 3) - 2.
+Grade 4 thru 8th Grades: - Khaki skort, 2 inches above the knee or khaki uniform slacks with white shirt and criss cross tie. - Cardigan sweater, vest or V neck sweater with logo is required for winter. - Navy knee socks (navy tights or navy opaque stockings may be worn in cold weather). - Make up, color nail polish, nail tips or jewelry are not permitted.
 One pair of small stud earrings is acceptable, no hanging earrings.
 A watch is permitted (Grade 2-8).
 One ring may be worn.
 Religious cross or medal is permitted. - While Smartwatches are not forbidden in school, we are aware that they have the capability to be used as a means of communication between students.
 If a student uses the device for any other purpose than to tell the time, the watch will be confiscated and sent to the office for a parent to pick it up.
 If the privilege is abused, the student will lose the right to wear that device. - No fad hairstyles, no hair dangling in student's face.
 No dying of hair. - Hats, scarves and bandanas may not be worn in the building. - Thin inch wide headbands: white, navy, gray or plaid that matches uniform.
 No other color is acceptable.
-No decorative hair accessories are allowed (No bows, fancy hairbands, etc.). - V neck sweater, cardigan sweater or vest is required with the winter uniform.
+No decorative hair accessories are allowed (No bows, fancy hairbands, beads etc.).